 A particular fact on its trajectory:

 The disorder usually peaks in puberty and wanes or even abates during adulthood.

-This all needs to be worked out by researchers but an a possible pathway.
+This all needs to be worked out by researchers but a possible pathway.

-Dyskinesia is a disorder primary of the subthalamic nucleus, an ancient part of the brain.
+Dyskinesia is a disorder primarily of the subthalamic nucleus, an ancient part of the brain.

 Here are some very curious facts about this area:

 As one of the STN's suspected functions is in impulse control, dysfunction in this region has been implicated in obsessive-compulsive disorder